 Music Royalties Explained: The Ultimate Guide for 2019

-One of the biggest mysteries and struggles of the music industry is how to get paid.
+One of the biggest mysteries and struggles of the music industry is how to get paid music royalties in the United States.
 We all too often hear about the cliché starving artist criticism (especially from mom), but what about the artist that eats?
 How do musicians at the top of their game reap what they have sown?
 You are in the right place my friend.

 Ever since I’ve begun my research, I have followed the steps and am now successfully earning music royalties from multiple sources including Spotify, YouTube, Film Music, and Live Performances!
 Now it’s your turn, I created this guide so that you can be knowledgable of not only how to collect your royalties, but also understand what percentages are fair so that you get paid what you are worth.